Протеин: Полное руководство для спортсменов и любителей ЗОЖ

 • Creatine: Increases strength and endurance, especially when lifting heavy weights.

-• Vitamins and minerals: to support the overall functioning of the body.
+• Vitamins and minerals: to support overall body function.

 How to take into account the time and method of administration?

-Experienced athletes understand the importance of timing their protein intake.
-Here are the key points to consider:
+Experienced athletes understand the importance of timing their protein intake correctly.
+Here are some key points to consider:

 • Post-workout: Whey isolate or hydrolysate are ideal for rapid recovery.
-These types of protein are absorbed within 20-30 minutes, providing the muscles with the necessary building material.
+These proteins are digested within 20–30 minutes, providing muscles with the necessary building blocks.

-• Before bed: At this stage, it is better to use casein protein, which is digested slowly and provides the body with amino acids throughout the night.
+• Before bed: At this stage, it is best to use casein protein, which is digested slowly and provides the body with amino acids throughout the night.

 Mistakes to avoid:

-Experienced athletes often run into problems due to the wrong choice or use of protein.
+Experienced athletes often encounter problems due to improper protein selection or use.
 Here are some common mistakes:

-• Too High Dosage: Eating too much protein can overload your body, especially your kidneys.
-Stick to the recommended dosage of 1.6–2 g of protein per kg of body weight.
+• Too high a dosage: Consuming too much protein can overload the body, especially the kidneys.
+Stick to the recommended dosage of 1.6–2 g of protein per 1 kg of body weight.

-• Incorrect Supplement Combinations: For example, creatine and protein are best taken at different times for maximum effectiveness.
+• Incorrect combination of supplements: For example, creatine and protein are best taken at different times for maximum effectiveness.

 Recommendations for selection:

-Experienced athletes are best served by products from well-known brands that guarantee quality and stand the test of time.
-Make sure your protein has certificates confirming compliance with international standards, such as GMP or ISO.
+Experienced athletes are best served by products from reputable brands that guarantee quality and stand the test of time.
+Make sure your protein is certified to meet international standards, such as GMP or ISO.

-Thus, the choice of protein for experienced athletes should be thoughtful and depend on their current goals, phases of the training cycle and body characteristics.
-Proper use of protein supplements will help improve results, speed up recovery and reduce the risk of injury.
+Therefore, the choice of protein for experienced athletes should be carefully considered and depend on their current goals, the phase of their training cycle, and their body's characteristics.
+Proper use of protein supplements can improve performance, speed up recovery, and reduce the risk of injury.

-6. Main types of proteins and their features
+6. Main types of proteins and their characteristics

-There are many types of proteins on the sports nutrition market, each with its own unique properties.
+The sports nutrition market offers a wide variety of proteins, each with its own unique properties.
 Choosing the right type depends on your goals, preferences, and body characteristics.
 Let's look at the main types and their features.

 1. Whey protein

 Whey protein is the most popular choice among athletes due to its high biological value and rapid absorption.
-It is made from whey, which is left over from cheese production.
+It is produced from whey, the byproduct of cheese production.

 • Benefits: Quickly absorbed, contains all essential amino acids, ideal for taking immediately after training.

-• Forms: Concentrate (70–80% protein), isolate (up to 90% protein, minimal amount of fats and carbohydrates), hydrolyzate (pre-split, absorbed as quickly as possible).
+• Forms: Concentrate (70–80% protein), isolate (up to 90% protein, minimal amount of fats and carbohydrates), hydrolysate (pre-digested, absorbed as quickly as possible).

 • Recommended for: Gaining muscle mass, recovery after intense training.